paolofullone/Kafka/README.md

 ## Web API

-The Web API here has only one job, to publish some messages on a kafka topic so they can be consumed by a worker.
+The Web API here has only one job, to publish messages to a kafka topic so they can be consumed by a worker.

 <img src="./images/webapi.png" alt="Web API"/>